 Here at Kitchen Warehouse, we provide the majority of our kitchens in an easy to install flat-packed design, which is created to allow for easy installation.
 We also have a range of rigid kitchen units (not flat packed) which are ready to install.

-We want your kitchen to look its very best and provide a series of tools and videos to help you overcome any common problems in installing your kitchen units which you can view here.
+We want your kitchen to look its very best, so we’ve provided a series of helpful videos to help you overcome any common problems which you can view here.